GMO Quick Facts: What, Why, Where

 GMO WHY = Crops are currently modified to survive herbicide treatment, produce their own pesticides and resist certain diseases.

-GMO WHERE = In North America, over 70% of our packaged foods contain GMOs.
+GMO WHERE = In North America, nine commercial crops are grown using GMO seed and 70% of packaged foods contain GMOs.

-That means any of these could be GMO if not organic or 3rd party verified as non-GMO:
+Any of these foods could contain GMO ingredients if they are not organic or 3rd-party verified as non-GMO:

 Ketchup, chewing gum, cooking oil, soda, baking extracts, pickles, brown sugar, salad dressing, fruit juices, yogurt, can soups, pasta sauce, bread, mayonnaise, sugar, infant formula, cereal, hamburgers and hotdogs, margarine, crackers, cookies, chocolate, candy, fried food, chips, veggie burgers, meat substitutes, ice cream, frozen yogurt, soy sauce, soy cheese, tomato sauce, protein powder, baking powder, alcohol, vanilla, powdered sugar, peanut butter, enriched flour and pasta.